 If you are planning to explore Almora, almost every town has some treasure here waiting for you.
 Popular places to visit in Almora include generous doses of churches and ancient temples.
-Almora temple list is long and we had seen some of these before.
+Almora temple list is long and we have seen some of these before.
 But some were absolutely new to us and we discovered perchance!
-We are yet to visit the famous Jageshwar Temple and Chitai Golu Devta temples here.
+We have yet to visit the famous Jageshwar Temple and Chitai Golu Devta temples here.
 But the ones we describe below are hidden gems of Uttarakhand and a must-visit whenever you are in this region.

 Katarmal Sun Temple

 One such hidden treasure is the Katarmal Sun Temple in Katarmal, Almora.
 Locally known as the Badaditya (Baraditya) Temple dedicated to the Sun God, this temple was built by Katarmalla of the Katuriya dynasty in the 9th or 10th century.
 The Katuriya dynasty ruled Kumaon in that period.
 The temple complex, atop a hill, was a cluster of 44 stone temples, with a tall main shrine and many small shrines of various sizes.
-The sanctum sanctorum in the main shrine housed a magnificent black stone statue of the Sun God in the rare sitting posture.
+The sanctum sanctorum in the main shrine housed a magnificent black stone statue of the Sun God in a rare sitting posture.
 He was flanked by other gods and celestial beings, his chariot was drawn by the symbolic 7 horses.
 Many other smaller statues such as Mahishashurmardini and Vishnu were also placed here perhaps from other parts of the temple.
 Although the temple was a protected monument under the supervision of the Archaeological Survey of India, regular worship still took place.

 The Katarmal Sun Temple was about an hour’s drive from our resort Nayalap and it would be perhaps 2 hours by road from Nainital.
 Till a decade back, one had to park at the bottom of the hill and trek up to visit the shrine.
 It’s simpler now with a proper road leading to the base of the temple whereafter you have to climb a comfortable 50 steps or so.
 Newly constructed bathrooms and café make the spot even more tourist-friendly.